-To send flowers in memory of Rosemary Able, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Rosemary Able, please visit our Heartfelt Sympathies Store.

 Rosemary was born on October 18, 1934 in Kansas City, Mo. a daughter of Marion and Eunice (Sitton) Fisher.
 She attended Southwest High School and after graduation was employed at Commerce Bank, where she met the love of her life, Albert Able.
 They married on December 27, 1954, and celebrated 63 years of marriage until Al’s passing on January 29, 2018.

 Rosemary enjoyed raising her children and traveling with Albert on many trips.
 She also enjoyed bowling and tennis.
 She was an active member of First Christian Church, and was also dedicated to her volunteer work with the Capital Region Medical Center Auxiliary, the Goldschmidt Cancer Center, the Special Learning Center, and the Amtrak Visitors Center.